FREQUENTLY ASKED QUESTIONS

-We share all work between us and still are unable to edit more than 1 wedding per week.
-Due to the most weddings taking place between March-October, then winter is usually much quieter wedding-wise.
-Cameras are being used much more if you shoot weddings, so they need replacing every 3-4 years, not to mention regular servicing, which also costs.
-Of course cameras aren't the only equipment we're using, so there are flashes, batteries, memory cards, computers, disk storage, software, professional insurance, www, advertising, office supplies, fuel, tax etc. Add location and experience to all the above and the UK average figure is £1000-£2500 for full day's photography, often without any extras or the second shooter.
-We try to keep the cost of our services as low as we can.
-You can read detailed explanation here: REAL COST OF WEDDING PHOTOGRAPHY
+Whilst working together, we are unable to edit more than 1 wedding per week.
+Due to the most weddings taking place between March-October, winter is usually much quieter wedding-wise.
+Cameras are being used much more when you shoot weddings, so they need replacing every 3-4 years, not to mention regular servicing, which also costs.
+Of course cameras aren't the only equipment we're using, so there are flashes, batteries, memory cards, computers, disk storage, software, professional insurance, website you are reading at the moment, advertising, office supplies, fuel, tax and so on and so forth.
+Add location and experience to all the above and the UK figures are in the range £1000-£2500 for full day's photography, often without any extras or event the second shooter who comes at an extra expense.
+The cost of our services is kept as low as it can be.
+You can read our down to earth take on wedding photography costs here: REAL COST OF WEDDING PHOTOGRAPHY

 4. Can we meet in person before the wedding?